maheshacharya/hippo-docker-deployments/docker-compose/README.md

 Deploy Hippo CMS using Docker Compose
 =====================================
-[Hippo CMS](https://www.onehippo.org/) is one of the elegant yet sophisticated Open Source Java web application platform, procedures to properly deploy Hipo CMS application requires covering a lot of areas of Dev-Ops tooling and concepts.
-Hippo CMS uses Apache Jackrabbit JCR repository, achieving a scalable deployment procedure makes it a true enterprice ready content management platform.
+[Hippo CMS](https://www.onehippo.org/) is one of the elegant yet sophisticated Open Source Java web application platform, procedures to properly deploy Hippo CMS application requires covering a lot of areas of Dev-Ops tooling and concepts.
+Hippo CMS uses Apache Jackrabbit JCR repository, achieving a scalable deployment procedure makes it a true enterprise-ready content management platform.

 Goals
 -----
 * Deploy containerized Hippo CMS application on a single node Docker host VM using Docker Compose.
-* Use MySQL Database as persistance data storage for the repository.
+* Use MySQL Database as persistent data storage for the repository.
-  * Use volume mounted on the Host VM so that re-deployment of application will bootstrap from the data on persistant volume.
+  * Use volume mounted on the Host VM so that re-deployment of application will bootstrap from the data on the persistent volume.
-* Run 3 instances of Hippo CMS for to achieve desired scalability of website and cms applications.
+* Run 3 instances of Hippo CMS to achieve the desired scalability of website and cms applications.
 * Run Apache (httpd) as Load Balancer and Reverse Proxy.
-  * Use round-robin load balancing with stickness enabled.
+  * Use round-robin load balancing with sickiness enabled.
   * Stickiness is important for CMS application as it is stateful.